aiday-mar/EPFL/Mathematical Foundation of Signal Processing/Homework_notes.md

     # (a simple and more time-consuming way would use nested for loops).
     # We split the x and y coordinates of beam normals and pixel positions in MxN matrices,
     # which allow us to compute distances with simple matrix elemenet-wise products and sums.
+    # where you take the shape and then you choose the number of rows by writing shape[0]
     beam_x = np.kron(np.reshape(beam_normals[:,0], (-1,1)), np.ones((1, pixel_pos.shape[0])))
     beam_y = np.kron(np.reshape(beam_normals[:,1], (-1,1)), np.ones((1, pixel_pos.shape[0])))
     pixel_x = np.kron(np.reshape(pixel_pos[:,0], (1,-1)), np.ones((beam_normals.shape[0], 1)))